What do a spaceship and a Porsche GT2 have in common?

 In most other cases, deciding not to get a carbon ceramic brake disc is probably a good idea.

 Regardless of the type of brake disc you choose to purchase, keeping it in top condition is crucial to your road safety.
-Because if your brake disc or any other brake component is defective, you’d be unable to slow down your vehicle effectively.
+Because if your brake disc or any other brake components are defective, you’d be unable to slow down your vehicle effectively.

-What Should You Do If Your Brake Disc Isn’t Working As Expected?
+3. What Should I Do if My Brake Disc Isn’t Working as Expected?

 For this, you can either take your car to an auto repair shop/dealership or request the services of a mobile mechanic — a mechanic who comes to your driveway to repair or service your vehicle.